Back to work

 to structured clarity.

-The before state wasn't just visually outdated.
+The before state was visually outdated.
 It had no information hierarchy, no visual language for trip data, and no way to scan across multiple items efficiently.
 Every screen required the pilot to read, not scan.

 Pilot Pool Display Before / After